OfficeDev/Office-Add-in-NodeJS-SSO/README.md

 # Office Add-in that supports Single Sign-on to Office, the Add-in, and Microsoft Graph

 The `getAccessTokenAsync` API in Office.js enables users who are signed into Office to get access to an AAD-protected add-in and to Microsoft Graph without needing to sign-in again.
-This sample is built on NodeJS and express.
+This sample is built on Node.js and express.

  > Note: The `getAccessTokenAsync` API is in preview.